geekygirldawn/oscon_2015/README.md

 **Step 2: Run database queries to extract your data**

+This is the "do it yourself" method and requires a bit manual / scripting work on your part.
+See Step 2 (alternative) below for a Python script that does this for you.

 A good list of starter queries can be found on the [mlstats wiki](https://github.com/MetricsGrimoire/MailingListStats/wiki/Queries) and you'll want to look at the [database schema](https://github.com/MetricsGrimoire/MailingListStats/wiki/Database-Schema) as well